 “How long did it take you?”

-Upon graduation, the ATT 6300 went with Dave to Somerville, Mass.
+Upon graduation, the ATT 6300 went with Dave Rose to Somerville, Mass.
 There the computer continued to serve a group function — meaning Rose owned it and I sponged off him.
 I composed my first resumes and cover letters on the 6300.
-I tapped out my first freelance project (for the New York Times Selective Guide to Colleges) on it.
-And in the days before CADD, Rose and I actually laid out several golf holes with it — Somerville Golf Club was a unique design, winding its way through the city landscape and featuring several dinosaur hazards (we were drunk, okay?).
+I tapped out on it my first freelance project, for the New York Times Selective Guide to Colleges.
+Inn the days before CADD, Rose and I actually laid out several golf holes with the old girl.
+Somerville Golf Club was a unique design, winding its way through the city landscape and featuring several dinosaur hazards (we were drunk, okay?).

-Beer: Lets begin by saying that if you’re eating junk food, you’re not drinking Corona.
+Beer: Let’s begin by saying that if you’re eating junk food, you’re not drinking Corona.
 No limes here.
 These are affordable beers with panache.
 Expensive beer is expensive and thus unattainable.
 There is no “bad” beer.
 Light beer?
-What are you thinking about?!?
+What are you even thinking about?!?